gameFace22/lucif3rr.github.io/_posts/2014-06-29-cryptographic-storage.md

 ----------------
 - Start with manual approach.
 Scanners and tools cannot verify cryptographic weakness.
 Best way is the review of code, review of used cryptographic algorithm and key management.

-- Ensure strong standard algorithms and strong keys are used,managed and backed up separately.
+- Ensure strong standard algorithms and strong keys are used,managed,usage of salt and backed up separately.

-- Ensure passwords are hashed with strong standard algorithm and appropriate salt is used.

-- Ensure all keys and password are protected from unauthorized access.
+- Ensure all keys and password are protected from unauthorized access.1

 For more details :